vektorious/mbac/README.md

 -->

 ## Hello!
 Welcome to the MBac project repository!
-I started it as part of Mozilla Open Leaders Round 5 in early 2018.
+It started as part of Mozilla Open Leaders Round 5 in early 2018.
 Here we work on the development of software tools and a low-cost open hardware setup to study how bacteria move.
-If you are interested you can read a bit more about the idea behind MBac and who I am in this README.
+If you are interested you can read a bit more about the idea behind MBac in this README and get in contact on [gitter](https://gitter.im/mbac-project/Lobby).
 <p align="center">
 :star::star2: <a href="https://github.com/vektorious/mbac/issues">Things we are currently working on</a> :star2::star:
 </p>